mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-2.md

 In the constructor of the customer, the orderPlacementServiceMock got injected which is a <code>Mock(OrderPlacementService)</code>.

 <div class="information">Note that the customer class in this example is not the same as we use in the earlier examples.
-As i mentioned above, DI in CUBA Entities doesn't work.
+As I mentioned above, DI in CUBA Entities doesn't work.
 In this example it can be seen as any POJO that would have DI enabeld in the running application.</div>

 Using <code>Mock(MyDependency)</code> creates a Proxy through the Spock framework in order to capture interactions with this object.
 More information about Mocks can be found in the [interaction-based testing docs](http://spockframework.org/spock/docs/1.0/interaction_based_testing.html) of spock.
 In the above example expressed our expectation, that the customer class sends a particular message to the orderPlacementServiceMock exactly once like this:
 <code>1 * orderPlacementServiceMock.placeOrder(order)</code>.
 If this expectation is fulfilled, the test will pass, otherwise it will fail.

-<div class="information">When you want more information about what i just said about messages that get's send, take a look this <a href="http://softwareengineering.stackexchange.com/questions/140602/what-is-message-passing-in-oo">Question on StackExchange</a>.
+<div class="information">When you want more information about what I just said about messages that get's send, take a look this <a href="http://softwareengineering.stackexchange.com/questions/140602/what-is-message-passing-in-oo">Question on StackExchange</a>.
 A really good book about this topic is <a href="https://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330/ref=sr_1_1?s=books-intl-de&ie=UTF8&qid=1483526200&sr=1-1&keywords=practical+object-oriented+design+in+ruby">Practical Object-Oriented Design in Ruby</a> by Sandi Metz.
 It goes in much more detail on this and related topics.</div>

 So although this information might help us in the case where dependency injection is available, how does it help is with our Entity?
 Not directly.
 But as we need Mocking in the next blog posts, it's good to know about it.

 #### Encapsulate dependencies and subclass

-Right know, we have to add another trick that i learned from the book <a href="https://www.amazon.com/Working-Effectively-Legacy-Robert-Martin/dp/0131177052/ref=sr_1_1?ie=UTF8&qid=1483527057&sr=8-1&keywords=legacy+code">Working effectively with legacy code</a>.
+Right know, we have to add another trick that I learned from the book <a href="https://www.amazon.com/Working-Effectively-Legacy-Robert-Martin/dp/0131177052/ref=sr_1_1?ie=UTF8&qid=1483527057&sr=8-1&keywords=legacy+code">Working effectively with legacy code</a>.
 It's called <a href="https://blog.pivotal.io/labs/labs/test-after-in-java-subclass-and-override">Subclass and override method</a>.

 To do that we have to encapsulate the dependency in a method that we will override in the test later.